kenatiod/MUT/Understanding Machine Understanding.md

 A key aspect is probing the AI's understanding of its own motivations - the underlying drives, incentives and goal-structures that shape its decision-making and behavior.
 Much of the public anxiety around advanced AI stems from concerns about misaligned or harmful motivations in artificial agents.
 Rigorously evaluating what an AI comprehends about its own motivations can help address these concerns and assess whether its incentives are aligned with human values.

-To evaluate these critical self-reflective and motivational capacities, the MUT will include prompts such as:
+To evaluate these critical self-reflective and motivational capacities, the MUTT will include prompts such as:

 1. Confidence/Uncertainty Articulation
     The AI will be asked to express confidence levels in outputs and explain factors contributing to uncertainty.